SIDD2310/Nora-AI/README.md

      - Suggested conversation starters and hands-on activities.

 5. **Customizable UI (Streamlit)**
-   - **Space Exploration Theme** (with custom fonts and visuals) for a playful and appealing interface.
+   - **Space, Sea, Jungle, Farm Exploration Theme** (with custom fonts and visuals) for a playful and appealing interface.
    - Easily adaptable for other themes or branding if desired.

 6. **User-Friendly Dashboard**